-34. Overall the council reported an underspend against departmental budgets of £0.8 million.
-This includes underspends on warden services and other Housing of £0.5 million and an overspend in social work services of £0.4million; both due to high levels of demand for children and family services and older people services, combined with the costs of exit packages for staff.

-housing revenue account (HRA) and to ensure that rents are set to at least cover the costs of its social housing provision.
+- 34. Overall the council reported an underspend against departmental budgets of £0.8 million.
+This includes underspends on warden services and other Housing of £0.5 million and an overspend in social work services of £0.4 million; both due to high levels of demand for children and family services and older people services, combined with the costs of exit packages for staff. - 35.
+The council is required by legislation to maintain a separate housing revenue account (HRA) and to ensure that rents are set to at least cover the costs of its social housing provision.
 The HRA budget was set in February 2014 and members approved a rent increase of 4.5%.
-The HRA achieved a statutory surplus of £1.0 million, before transfers to capital reserves of £1.6 million, took the net position for the year to an overspend of £0.6 million.
+The HRA achieved a statutory surplus of £1.0 million, before transfers to capital reserves of £0.6 million, took the net position for the year to an overspend of £0.6 million.